Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Origin

 The initiator of an extrinsic.
 A simple origin would be the account that is sending a token to another account.
-AXIACoin also supports more complex origin types, such as the root origin, from which privileged functions can be called.
+AXIA also supports more complex origin types, such as the root origin, from which privileged functions can be called.

 ## Oversubscribed